Rust Type Metaprogramming - Part 1

 }

-One notable difference is that in Rust, we can associate trait implementations with some other data which simplifies how we handle conditionals:
+One notable difference is that in Rust, one can associate trait implementations with some other data which simplifies how conditionals are handled:

 examplerust